lupvasile/bank_management/README.md

 # bank_management
-management system for clients and transactions for a bank
+Management system for clients and accounts for a bank.
+The accounts can be either saving or spending type.